Sign in

 1. Automate what doesn't need a human touch.

-Inspection workflow routing, concern and complaint logging, status updates, and bidding now happen automatically, freeing staff for actual inspections and more complex human interactions.
+Inspection workflow routing, concern and complaint logging, status updates, and bidding now happen automatically.
+That frees staff for actual inspections and more complex human interactions.

 1. Empower residents to self-serve.